FailAcademy/learning/wdp-vancouver/_slides/week-05/03-esnext-with-webpack.md

 Now, we're ready to install Webpack in a new project.

-Follow the exercise instructions found on the [lesson page](/lesson/developing-with-es2015-webpack/).
+Follow the exercise instructions found on the [lesson page](/lesson/developing-with-esnext-webpack/).

 ---

 # What We've Learned

-- How to use `import` and `export` with ES2015 modules
+- How to use `import` and `export` with ES.next modules
 - How to set-up Webpack in a project
 - How to bundle our JS and use Webpack
 - How to compile Sass with Webpack